 The first step is submitting an online volunteer application.
 Click the link below to get started.
 At the end of the application you are required to sign up for the “Intro to HSGS” orientation.
 There you will learn some of the expectations and procedures involved in animal shelter life.

 The second step: Following the orientation, each person will be asked to sign up for a shelter tour.
-We will go through the volunteer handbook and fill out other necessary paperwork for animal care.
+We will go through the volunteer handbook and fill out other necessary paperwork for animal care giving.

 The third step: After the tour, a volunteer ‘job shadow’ will be required for the first part of your actual training.
-This ‘shadow’ is generally about two hours and is only offered in the morning.
-We are open seven days a week, so it meets everyone’s schedule.
+This ‘shadow’ will be scheduled after the shelter tour and is available Tuesday through Saturday.

 The fourth step: Those interested in dog walking must sign up for the ‘Dog Walking Training’ with our behavior specialist.
-This training is offered a few times each month with the dates and times changing each month. ** During your shelter tour, you will learn of the training dates. **
+This training is offered a few times each month and generally on A Saturday morning. ** During your shelter tour, you will learn of the training dates. **

 Youth permitted without a guardian: 14-17.

 Those younger are required to have a guardian present at all times, on site or otherwise.
 There is no exception to this rule.
-Our Youth Ambassadors are equally important to us on the journey to ensure better animal welfare. * Youth under the age of 14 are not permitted to walk shelter dogs, but may accompany their adult (who will have to attend all manditory trainings) when doing so.
+Our Youth Ambassadors are equally important to us on the journey to ensure better animal welfare. * Youth under the age of 14 are not permitted to walk shelter dogs, but may accompany their adult (who will have to attend all mandatory training) when doing so.
 Youth are also encouraged to participate in cat & puppy enrichment.
-All volunteers must pass the dog walking training before walking any of the shelter dogs.
-This ensures the safety of our pets and YOU!

 CLICK HERE to view our scheduling system for volunteer opportunities.
 If you are not currently an active volunteer, please click the application link above to apply.
 We look forward to meeting you and seeing how we can work together to create better animal welfare awareness within our community!